openstack/ironic-inspector/doc/source/usage.rst

 A rule consists of conditions to check, and actions to run.
 If conditions evaluate to true on the introspection data, then actions are run on a node.
-All actions have "rollback actions" associated with them, which are run when conditions evaluate to false.
-This way we can safely rerun introspection.

 Available conditions and actions are defined by plugins, and can be extended, see :ref:`contributing_link` for details.
 See :ref:`api` for specific calls